survivejs/webpack-book/manuscript/building/01_source_maps.md

 Thanks to their speed, inline source maps are ideal for development.
 Given they make the bundles big, separate source maps are the preferable solution for production.
 Separate source maps work during development as well if the performance overhead is acceptable.

+T> You can prefix a source map option with a **pragma** character that gets injected to the source map reference.
+Webpack uses `#` by default that is supported by modern browsers so you don't have to set it.
+To override this, you have to prefix your source map option with it (e.g., `@source-map`).
+After the change, you should see `//@` kind of reference to the source map over `//#` in your JavaScript files assuming a separate source map type was used.

 {pagebreak}

 ## Inline Source Map Types